MakeSchool-Tutorials/Makestagram-Swift-V3/Q18-Liking-Posts/content.md

         // ...
     }

-Next, we'll add the functionality to like posts:
+First we'll want to add a service method for liking posts:

 > [action]
-Add the following class method inside your `LikeService`:
+Add the following class method to your `LikeService`:
 >
     static func create(for post: Post, success: @escaping (Bool) -> Void) {
         // 1